jcorporation/mongoose/README.md

 - Very easy to integrate: just copy `mongoose.c` and `mongoose.h` files to your build tree
 - Detailed [documentation](https://cesanta.com/docs/)

+# This fork

+This is a fork of mongoose 7 to provide some additional features that will not be implemented in the upstream version.
+Further additional functions for mongoose are implemented in myMPD.

+Additional features:

+- Enable and disable directory listing through mg_http_serve_opts
+- Set css for directory listing
+- Set product name in mgr struct
+- Additional mime types

 # Commercial use
 - Mongoose is used by hundreds of businesses, from Fortune500 giants like